Steward and the King, The

 Way back in my college years, "what-if Faramir and Boromir traded places?" was an obvious question.
 I also observed that in the "Return of the King" Aragorn filled a power vacuum rather than there being a real transfer of power.
-I wanted to examine a pair of crutial decision points: when the Fellowship divided and the King's return.
+I wanted to examine a pair of crucial decision points: when the Fellowship divided and the King's return.
 At these points in LotR the characters reacted to circumstances rather than making a considered choice.

 In the first version of this story I thought I had found a clever way to get Faramir out of harm's way and back to Minas Tirith.
-Denethor died at the Gate and Boromir on the Pelannor soon after.
+Denethor died at the Gate and Boromir on the Pelennor soon after.
 When I picked up the story again ten years later I realized my cleverness wasn't.
 Faramir threw a fit saying he would do no such thing and insisted on staying with Frodo and Sam, so he died.
 He also rebelled that I would kill Boromir.